 Students who violate the conditions of the parking application will have their parking decal confiscated.
-Students who are repeatedly suspended, who have driving-related offenses, or who have excessive absences/check-outs, etc. are subject to loss of parking privileges.
+Students who are repeatedly suspended, who have driving-related offenses, or who have excessive absences, check-ins or check-outs, etc. are subject to loss of parking privileges.